AriRice/WBNU-local-adaptation/README.md

 Step_02b_extract_filtering_info.sh -> Does exactly what it says.
 Run this interactively.
 Takes ~5 seconds.

 Step_03a_coverage.sh -> uses samtools to measure alignment coverage from bam files.
 Requires a popmap.txt file in the 01_bam_files folder.
 Make that before you run this as a submission script.
+Takes 3.5 hours.